 Case 1: Sinus Bradycardia

-A 48-year-old man was referred for “asymptomatic bradycardia”.
-He had presented to his General Practitioner with general fatigue and lethargy for about six months.
-He had no other symptoms, including chest pain or dyspnea and never had syncope or presyncope.
-He is physically quite active and very fit.
+A 48-year-old man with asymptomatic bradycardia was referred for a cardiac evaluation.
+He visited his General Practitioner, reporting general fatigue and lethargy that had persisted for about six months.
+The patient had no other symptoms, such as chest pain or dyspnea, and had never experienced syncope or presyncope.
+Despite his symptoms, he remained physically active and fit.

 Case 2: Hypotension and Syncope

-Her history is notable for a Gastric Bypass Surgery (Roux-en-Y) one year before this presentation.
-Her initial weight was 156 kg (BMI 55) and now 100 Kg (BMI 36).
-She does not smoke nor has diabetes or hypertension.
+She had a notable medical history, including a Gastric Bypass Surgery (Roux-en-Y) performed one year before her current presentation.
+Before surgery, her weight was 156 kg (BMI 55), which had since decreased to 100 kg (BMI 36).
+She neither smoked nor had diabetes or hypertension.

-In the first case, the patient was reassured and will have the usual follow-up with his general practitioner.
-In the second case, she was advised to take it easy while pregnant with plenty of rest and hydration until the pregnancy is over.
-After delivery and reversal of the hormonal changes, her blood pressure and symptoms improved, and she did not require any specific medical or device therapy.
+In the first case, the patient received reassurance and will undergo routine follow-up appointments with their general practitioner.
+In the second case, the patient was advised to maintain a relaxed approach during pregnancy, ensuring adequate rest and hydration until the pregnancy concludes.
+Following delivery and the reversal of pregnancy-related hormonal changes, the patient’s blood pressure and symptoms improved, and no specific medical or device therapy was deemed necessary.

 - Shah, R., Bansal, N.(2014).
 A woman who lost weight at the cost of her heartbeat.
 BMJ case reports, https://doi.org/10.1136/bcr-2014-205359